 Some of these advancing technologies include:

 While technology will never completely replace human creativity and ingenuity in restaurants, any business-savvy restaurant owner understands that its role in ensuring the continued success of their restaurant cannot be understated.
-With the right restaurant management technology in place, the only direction for your business to go from here is up.
+With the right restaurant technology in place, the only direction for your business to go from here is up.